minermartijn/MyCurl/README.md

 ## Features
 - Create sensors that run curl commands and use their output as sensor values.

 ## Usage

+### UI-based setup (recommended)

+1. Install MyCurl via HACS.
+2. Go to Home Assistant → Settings → Devices & Services → Integrations.
+3. Click "Add Integration" and search for "MyCurl".
+4. Enter the sensor name, curl command, data type (numeric/text), and scan interval in the UI form.
+5. **Test your curl command before saving:** Use the "Test Command" button to run your curl command and see the output.
+This helps you tweak your jq filter or command to get the exact value you want (e.g. `| jq -r .bpi.USD.rate_float`).
+6. After setup, you can change options (like data type or scan interval) from the UI at any time.
+7. The sensor will be created and managed from the UI—no need to edit configuration.yaml!

+### YAML setup (legacy, still supported)

 Add an entry like this to your `configuration.yaml`:

 ```yaml
 # Numeric sensor example (for graphs/statistics)
 sensor:
 	- platform: mycurl